satan004/Exercise-_Algorithm/README.md

 ```
 ## Exercise 9
 ### **Move** one step to right
+- first 1 in the array and moves it one position to the right—just once
 ```Python
 arr = [0, 0, 1, 0, 0]
 isFound = False